Corporate Services Contact Us

 • Overtime limit - Daily work time inclusive of overtime shall not exceed 10 hours which is 60 hours on a weekly basis.
 Overtime hours can not exceed 50 hours in a quarter (3 month period).

-As per the Section 59 of Factories Act, 1948, a person is entitled to be paid overtime wages twice his ordinary rate of wages in case he/ she is required to work for more than 9 hours a day or more than 48 hours in a week.
-The wages mentioned here is equivalent to the basic wages along with allowances, but does not include any bonus or other overtime wages.
-In case a worker is paid on a ‘piece rate’ basis, time rate will be calculated on the basis of previous month and the amount of overtime wages will be calculated accordingly.
+As per Section 59 of the Factories Act, 1948, a person is entitled to be paid overtime wages twice their ordinary rate of wages in case he/ she is required to work for more than 9 hours a day or more than 48 hours in a week.
+The wages mentioned here are equivalent to the basic wages along with allowances, but do not include any bonuses or other overtime wages.
+In case a worker is paid on a ‘piece rate’ basis, the time rate will be calculated on the basis of the previous month, and the amount of overtime wages will be calculated accordingly.

 Shop/ Establishment: Shops and Establishments Act of States/ UTs